Ilyse Simon RDN CDN

 Ilyse is a registered dietitian/nutritionist in private practice since 1998.
 She works with people who have eating disorders, body image issues, food allergies, vegan and vegetarian diets, and insulin resistance.

-Whether the newly diagnosed teen with celiac turns to binging, a teen becomes vegan in hopes of losing weight, or an adult bordering on diabetes looks to food during times of boredom, these issues can be addressed by a trained nutrition professional.
+Whether the newly diagnosed teen with celiac turns to binging, a young adult becomes vegan in hopes of losing weight, or an adult bordering on diabetes looks to food during times of boredom, these issues can be addressed by a trained nutrition professional.

-Working with a dietitian can address and support people during these times by providing clear nutritional information, behavior modification tools, accountability, monitoring, support, and encouragement.
+A dietitian can support people during these times by providing clear nutritional information, behavior modification tools, accountability, monitoring, support, and encouragement.
 Having the right support can help decrease the shame, blame, and guilt that the eating disorder voice tells us to keep hold on.
 Ilyse helps to separate the ED voice from her client’s Wise Mind Voice, and shine the grow- light on all that we do for our recovery.

 Ilyse has a degree from Bastyr University of Natural Medicine which gives her work an alternative flavor, and her registered dietitian status from Virginia Polytechnic Institute.
 With over twenty years of experience in disordered eating and body positivity activism, Ilyse utilizes her tool bag in innovative ways to address what is in her client’s best interest.
 With training in the Maudsley family-based treatment of anorexia, cognitive behavioral therapy, conflict resolution, and the study of Virginia Satire’s Human Validation Process, Ilyse works to facilitate change and promote healthy attitudes towards food and body image.
 It’s not really about what we eat, but how we feel about what we eat.